 Cats get parasites from:

-These condition can be diagnosed by your veterinarian who will examine stool (feces) samples looking for eggs.
+These conditions can be diagnosed by your veterinarian who will examine stool (feces) samples looking for eggs.

-As we all know, cats are constantly grooming itself.
+As we all know, it is important to groom your cat regularly to maintain their health and well-being.
 Long haired cats require brushing to remove loose hair.
 Short hair cats can usually care for themselves unless they are ill.

 Ear cleaning is also essential for cats and should be part of routine veterinary care or after getting a lesson from your vet.